The UMM-sponsored Apple Sale is back! The order form is available now! Click the button to place your apple order and pay by credit card.

 APPLE SALE ORDER FORM

+All pre-orders should be placed by Tuesday, October 28, 2025.
 Missed the pre-order window?
 Don't worry!
-We will still have plenty of delicious apples, apple cider, applesauce, and apple butter for walk-up customers paying by cash or check.
+We will still have plenty of delicious apples, apple cider, applesauce, and apple butter for walk-up customers!

 All orders should be picked up at our "apple stand" at the main entrance of St. Paul's UMC at 10401 Armory Ave., Kensington MD, 20895.
-Walk-up customers welcome!
-(Cash or check only please for walk-ups.)
+Walk-up customers are welcome to use cash, check, or pay with your mobile device.

 Pick up times are: